 Thanks to Hyatt's peak-and-off-peak award chart, World of Hyatt members know they can book off-peak nights at Category 1 hotels for as little as 3,500 points per night.
 And there is no lack of Hyatt Category 1 hotels — even in the United States.

-While these properties may not be in the center of major cities, they can be clutch for road trips and overnight stays by airports, such as this Hyatt House near the Raleigh/Durham Airport or Hyatt House Raleigh Durham Airport, which are bookable for just 3,500 points per night periodically throughout the year:
+While these properties may not be in the center of major cities, they can be clutch for road trips and overnight stays near airports, such as the Hyatt House near the Raleigh/Durham Airport or the Hyatt House Raleigh Durham Airport, which are bookable for just 6,000 points per night periodically throughout the year.
+Unfortunately, these properties were affected by Hyatt's annual award category changes and moved from Category 1 to Category 2.

 Screenshot of Hyatt

-The cost for one night in a King Bed room will run you $73 when you buy points for 2.08¢ apiece — while the cash rate regularly comes out to more than $150 per night (after taxes).
-That means you would save over 50% on this property if you were to buy Hyatt points during this promotion.
+The cost for one night in a King Bed room will run you $130 when you buy points for 2.17¢ apiece — while the cash rate regularly comes out to more than $150 per night (after taxes).
+That means you would save some on this property if you were to buy Hyatt points during this promotion.

 See the sights in New York City

-For an excellent example of when buying Hyatt points could save you money in a popular destination, we're heading to New York City and the Hyatt Place New York/Midtown-South.
+For an excellent example of when buying Hyatt points could save you money in a popular destination, we're heading to New York City.
 As anyone who's been knows, New York can get expensive quickly!

 Screenshot of Hyatt

-This means that you'd need at 34k points to grab a two-night stay on off-peak nights.
-If you purchased these points now with a discount, you'd pay $707.20.
-Alternatively, you could pay the cash rate of this particular two-night stay in December 2026, which comes out to $1,408.09.
+This means you'd need 30k points to book a two-night stay on the lowest award nights.
+If you purchased these points now with a bonus, you'd pay $651.
+Alternatively, you could pay the cash rate for this two-night stay in December 2026, which comes to $1,193.34.
 We'll take these savings here every time.

 Screenshot of Hyatt